 Through partnerships and awareness from tourism, Wilderness Explorers supports a number of Conservation projects such as:

-Black Alligator Research Project House is a combination guest-lodge and education center focused on research and conservation projects along the nearby Rupununi River.
+Black Caiman Research Project and Field Station is a combination guest-lodge and education center focused on research and conservation projects along the nearby Rupununi River.
 The black alligator research project is a convergence of professional herpetology and local knowledge.
 Its immediate purpose is to develop a full understanding of black alligator natural history and ecology in Guyana.
 Guests can observe black alligators capture and assist in data collection while black alligators are weighed, measured, sexed, and tagged.

 The Guyana Mangrove Restoration Project is funded by a partnership between the Government of Guyana and the European Union.
 The objective of the project is to seek the commitment of Guyanese towards the protection and development of sustainable mangrove forests.
 The project commenced activities in February 2010 and is working in the areas of administrative capacity development, research, community development, and capacity building, mangrove restoration (replanting), monitoring and awareness and education.